pfgray/paulgray.net/src/pages/2016-12-06---types-as-a-convenience-assumptions/types-as-a-convenience-assumptions.md

   - UI
 ---

-## Minimize your assumptions with types
+## Minimize your assumptions with types.

 As developers, we make assumptions every day when we write code.
 I assume that a method in that library that I’m using didn’t change when I bumped the dependency’s patch version.